canonical/kafka-operator/docs/explanation/cryptography.md

 In Charmed Apache Kafka, authentication layers can be enabled for:

-1. Apache Kafka inter-broker communications
+1. Inter-broker communications
-2. Apache Kafka broker-controller communications
+2. Broker-controller communications
-3. Apache Kafka clients
+3. Clients connections

-### Apache Kafka inter-broker and broker-controller authentication
+### Inter-broker and broker-controller authentication

 Authentication between brokers and between brokers and KRaft controllers are based on the SCRAM-SHA-512 protocol.
 Usernames and passwords are exchanged via Juju secrets.

 The Apache Kafka username and password, used by brokers and controllers to authenticate one another, are stored in JAAS configuration files on the Charmed Apache Kafka units in plain text format.

-These files are readable and writable by `root` (as it is created by the charm) and readable by the Snap-internal `_daemon_` user running the Apache Kafka server snap commands.
+These files are readable and writable by `root` (as it is created by the charm) and readable by the snap-internal `_daemon_` user running the Apache Kafka server snap commands.

 ### Client authentication to Apache Kafka